MarianSamir1/news_app/README.md

 # news_app

-A new Flutter project.

 This is a news app project where you can read about sports, science or business news.
-Or search for any news you want to read
+Or search for any news you want to read and aslo it has the dark mode option.
+Imade it to learn the all basics of REST APIs by using (Dio packedge) , (shared Preference) and state management (Bloc)

 ## Getting Started